This page contains affiliate links. Please read our disclosure for more info.

 See our Dos and Don’ts of Eating in Italy for what to expect from courses, cover charges, etc.

-An excellent gelateria near the castle.
+This excellent gelateria is near the castle.
 I loved the chocolate, pistachio, and melon flavours.
 It’s just a shame you have to pay extra for a decent cone.

 Enoteca il Castello and Sole Bar